stephenfuqua/stephenfuqua.github.io/_posts/2015/2015-05-27-atom-visual-studio-code.md

 Atom is much more versatile, but Visual Studio Code is already a strong competitor.
 And is more stable; I've not yet experienced any bugs or program failures.
 I began writing this over a week ago, and decided to force myself into daily Code use before publishing.
 At this point, I miss a few things, but I am starting to get hooked on Code.

-For more details on the features in Code, see <a href="http://www.johnpapa.net/visual-studio-code/">John Papa</a>.
-I purposefully avoid reading this - except the debugging overview - and other posts in order to draw my own conclusions.
+For more details on the features in Code, see <a href="https://www.johnpapa.net/visual-studio-code/">John Papa</a>.
+I purposefully avoided reading this - except the debugging overview - and other posts in order to draw my own conclusions.
 But this series of posts is too good not to promote.